marcosjom/sys-thinstream-src/README.md

 For simplicity, create this folder structure:

 - my_folder
-   - sys-thinstream-src<br/>
+   - sys-thinstream<br/>
       - [sys-thinstream-src](https://github.com/marcosjom/sys-thinstream-src)<br/>
    - sys-nbframework<br/>
       - [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src)<br/>

 You can create your own folders structure but it will require to update some paths in the projects and scripts.

+Follow the instructions in the `sys-nbframework-src/ext/*_howToBuild.txt` files to download the source of third-party embedded libraries.
+Optionally, these libraries can be dynamically linked to the ones installed in the operating system.

-The following steps will create and executable file.
+The following steps will create an executable file.

 ## Windows